Screensaver Operations for Windows

 ScreenSaveTimeOut (REG_SZ) Specifies how much user idle time (in seconds) must elapse before the screen saver is launched.

-SCRNSAVE.EXE (REG_SZ) Specifies the screen saver for the user's desktop; you must use the 8.3 filename (e.g., "C:\Windows\SysWOW64\SCREEN~1.SCR").
+SCRNSAVE.EXE (REG_SZ) Specifies the screen saver for the user's desktop; you may need to use the 8.3 filename (e.g., "C:\Windows\System32\SCREEN~1.SCR").

 =============